akashRamkar/personal_website/README.md

-# WebDevBootCamp
+# Personal website
-This is the practice repository for my web development learning.
-This repository includes all the projects as well as my personal notes in journey of web development.
+This is my personal portfolio build using 100% html.